COOPERATING FOR WOODS AND WILDLIFE

 Golden Sands Resource Conservation Development Council (RC&D) is connecting neighboring landowners for the cooperative management of wildlife, invasive species and forests.
 We are assisting landowners in

 12 Central Wisconsin counties with the formation of group cooperatives through the Deer Management Assistance Program (DMAP) which encourages small-scale private landowners to work together to address multi-property management goals.
 Whether you have five or 500 acres, each property has an important role to play for woods and wildlife.

 So far, Golden Sands RC&D has joined over 100 landowners with their neighbors across Central Wisconsin.
 Since enrolling, landowners have been empowered to cooperatively manage forests, wildlife, and invasive species.

-Contact Hannah if you are interested in forming a group cooperative.
-As the Cooperative Habitat Management Coordinator, she helps landowners take the first step to connect with neighbors.
-Did you know that cooperatives with at least 160 acres can get non-regulatory written wildlife management?
+Contact Jacob if you are interested in forming a group cooperative.
+As the Cooperative Habitat Management Coordinator, he helps landowners take the first step to connect with their neighbors.
+Did you know that cooperatives with at least 160 acres can receive a written, non-regulatory wildlife management plan?
 Check out our cooperative management video series below to learn more from professionals and landowners about the benefits of DMAP and cooperative management.

 In this video, speakers share information about working collaboratively to enhance wildlife habitat.
 The topics discussed appeal to wildlife watchers and hunters alike.